Duxah/FreePCB-2/edit_traces.md

 ![](pictures/set_cl3.png)

+The clearance value is shown in the status bar at the bottom of the program window.
 You can then change the clearance by pressing the `F2` `F3` buttons.
 The modified clearance value will be stored in memory until you press the save button at the top left.

 ## 11) You can align vertex...